dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

 # [Visual Studio Code / Visual Studio for Mac](#tab/visual-studio-code+visual-studio-mac)

-Delete all the records in the DB (So the seed method will run).
+Delete all the records in the DB, so the seed method will run.
 Stop and start the app to seed the database.

 The app shows the seeded data.